-Show the highlighters on the interactive whiteboard.
-Say that there are 14 markers and that 4 more are added.
-Together that makes 18.
-Discuss the other addition problems represented by the markers.
-Ask students if they notice anything about the totals of these problems.
-Say that one highlighter is added every time.
-Sometimes you cannot see the images to count them.
-Sometimes you only see the numbers.
-Compare the addition problems.
-If the first addend of the second problem is one more than the first addend of the first problem then the total is also one more.
-Show examples on the interactive whiteboard.
-Ask how they determine the answer to the second and third addition problems.
-Did they do the calculations again or did they just add one more?
-Tell students that if the second addend of the second problem is one more than the second addend in the first problem, then the answer is also one more.
-Practice the problems that demonstrate this.
-Continue to practice this skill with one less.
+Show students the colored pencils on the interactive whiteboard.
+Say that there are six colored pencils and you get four more.
+Together, the total is 10.
+Discuss the other addition problems shown by the colored pencils.
+Ask students if they notice anything about the problems.
+Every problem shows one more being added.
+Sometimes, there aren't images that you can count.
+Sometimes you just see numbers.
+Compare the numbers.
+If the first addend in the addition problem is one more than the first addend in the second addition problem, the answer is also one more.
+Show the addition problems on the interactive whiteboard and ask students what the totals are.
+Ask how they determined the answer to the second addition problem.
+Did they do the calculation again or did they add one more?
+Say that when the second addend in the first problem is one more than the second addend in the second problem the answer is also one more.
+Practice this in some addition exercises.

-Check that students understand adding to 20 with one more or one less by asking the following questions/giving the following questions:
+To check that students are able to add to 20 using one more or one less, you can ask the following questions/give the following exercises:

-- What do you need to look at to decide if you add with one more or one less?
+- What do you look at to see if you are adding one more, or taking one away (one less)?

-Students who have difficulty with adding with one more or one less can make use of MAB blocks or other manipulatives.
-Have them set out blocks to represent the addition problem.
-Then ask them to demonstrate a problem with one more or with one less by moving one block to one of the groups or by taking one away.
+Students who have difficulty adding with one more or one less can use MAB blocks or other manipulatives.
+Have them first set out blocks to represent the addition problem.
+Then have them do a problem with one more.
+The student must add one block to the blocks they already have.
+Repeat this to show one less.

 Gynzy is an online teaching platform for interactive whiteboards and displays in schools.